stolksdorf/vitreum/docs.md

 });
 ```

+The `bulk` prop accepts an object, where fors each key-value pair vitreum will produce a `<meta>` tag with corresponding `name` and `content` props.

+The `title` prop will instead produce a `title` tag which it will inject into the head.
+If a `Meta` tag with a `title` prop is rendered onto an existing page, it will update the document's title dynamically.

-`vitreum/headtags.js` provides a `title` and a `meta` tag which behave exactly like their regular HTML counterparts.
-When you use the vitreum `render` step, it will render the headtags into the `head` property.
+`vitreum/meta.js` provides a react component which will render into the head.
+When you use the vitreum `render` step, it will render the metatags into the `head` property.
 This means these tags will be scrapable by robots, even if you are using isomorphic rendering.